MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/gradient.rst

 Linear Gradient
 ===============

-The MicroVG library supports the drawing of shape with a linear gradient of color.
+The MicroVG library supports the drawing of shapes with a linear gradient of color.

 A linear gradient is specified by a linear segment and a set of ARGB colors associated with points on that segment.

 The colors along the segment between those points are calculated using linear interpolation, then extended perpendicular to that line.

-The position of the color points on the segment are given from 0.0f (start of point) to 1.0f (end of the segment).
+The position of the color points on the segment are given from ``0.0f`` (start of point) to ``1.0f`` (end of the segment).

 There are two ways to create a gradient:

-- with a start point, an end point and a colors table: the first color will be applied to the start point, the second color to the end point and other colors distributed along the gradient segment.
+- with a start point, an end point and a color table: the first color will be applied to the start point, the second color to the end point and other colors distributed evenly along the gradient segment.

 |startTable|